IBM overtakes Trend Micro as No. 3 security software maker

 Symantec's revenue fell 0.3 percent to $3.7 billion.
 The company replaced its CEO in March, marking the second time it has replaced its leader in two years as its board looks to stimulate revenue growth and its stock price.

 McAfee's revenue rose 3.9 percent to $1.7 billion.
-EMC Corp EMC.N, which owns RSA Security, saw revenue climb 5.9 percent to $760 million, putting it into the No. 5 slot in the market, according to Gartner's survey.
+EMC Corp, which owns RSA Security, saw revenue climb 5.9 percent to $760 million, putting it into the No. 5 slot in the market, according to Gartner's survey.

 (Reporting by Jim Finkle; Editing by Richard Valdmanis and Eric Walsh)